Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 The patient is in a sitting position.
 A waterproof cape is attached to his neck.

-Vacuum aspiration (vacuum removal) of sulfur plug
+Vacuum aspiration (vacuum removal) of wax plug

-When is it applied?
+When is it used?

 • After rinsing the outer ear to remove residual water